soxueren/atsd/api/sql/README.md

 `PERCENTILE(value, 0)` is equal to `MIN(value)` whereas `PERCENTILE(value, 100)` is equal to `MAX(value)`.

+### FIRST

+The `FIRST` function returns value of the first sample (or value of expression `expr` for the first row) in the set which is ordered by datetime in ascending order.

+### LAST

+The `LAST` function returns value of the last sample (or value of expression `expr` for the last row) in the set which is ordered by datetime in ascending order.

 ### MIN_VALUE_TIME

 The `MIN_VALUE_TIME` function returns the Unix time in milliseconds (LONG datatype) of the first occurrence of the **minimum** value.